-NOTE: The Tzedek Intensive will require an additional $150 charge for teens who choose and are selected to participate in this Intensive.
+NOTE: The Tzedek Expedition will require an additional $150 charge for teens who choose and are selected to participate in this Expedition.

 **Descriptions are tentative.
-Tel Yehudah may cancel or change Intensive programming, as well as the location, description, or required equipment for any of the corresponding trips.
-Final descriptions of trips will be provided to families prior to the summer along with the Intensives Request Form for campers.
-Some Intensives/trips may have additional costs.
-Not all trips will be offered both sessions.
+Tel Yehudah may cancel or change Expedition programming, as well as the location, description, or required equipment for any of the corresponding trips.
+Final descriptions of trips will be provided to families prior to the summer along with the Expedition Request Form for campers.
+Some Expeditions/trips may have additional costs.
 Final decisions will depend on enrollment and requests